Editorial

 Found an error?
 Tell us.
 The fastest way to improve this site is readers catching things we missed.

-When a guide names a specific product or service, the link is a plain link — not a paid placement.
-If that ever changes (we add an affiliate program, for example), it will be disclosed on the page and on this policy before any content goes out.
+Where a guide names a specific product or service, the link is a plain link — not a paid placement.
+We don’t accept payment for editorial coverage, ranking, or favorable mentions.